 A prominent theme in mythology, the wilderness, is often used in storytelling as a moral and physical testing ground.
 Tales of learnt wisdom, warnings and strength have found no better place than in this great unknown.

 But why do we see it this way?
 What is it about this natural space that’s so captivating?
-And what is it, aside from basic tests of survival, about the wilderness which creates such trials for humanity?
+And what is it, aside from tests for survival, about the wilderness that creates such trials for humanity?

 The ancient Greeks…

 Humiliated and furious, Artemis uses her supernatural powers to turn him into a stag.
-Further peril ensures as his own pack of hounds turn on him and chase him through the forest, believing him to be nothing more than a stag.
-Despite his speed, they eventually catch up with him and tear him apart.
+Further peril ensures as his own pack of hounds turn on him and chase him through the forest, believing him to be nothing more than a wild animal.
+Despite his speed, they catch up with him and tear him apart.

 Ancient Celtic myths,

 speak of doors to the Otherworld that were found deep in the wilderness.
 This place shrouded in mystery was a supernatural dimension existing alongside our world.

 Although it was thought of as a glorious place, it had a darker side, often threatening those of the living world.
 Take for example the myth of the Fairy Queen.

 A supernatural creature that would tempt and invite people to enter the Otherworld.
 A beautiful temptress who many a man was confronted by after stumbling into the wilderness.